In forgotten - and disputed - Nagorno Karabakh a new airport is a beacon for hope

 Dir/scr: Nora Martirosyan.
 France/Armenia/Belgium.
 2020.
 100mins

 Nora Martirosyan has chosen an intriguing setting for her contemplative exploration of the relationship between place and identity, past and present.
-Her debut film plays out in landlocked Nagorno Karabakh, historically part of Azerbaijan but now a self-declared republic run by ethnic Armenians and backed by the Armenian government.
+Her debut film plays out in landlocked Nagorno Karabakh, incorporated into Azerbaijan by the Soviet Union and now a self-declared republic run by ethnic Armenians and backed by the Armenian government.
 Through the experiences of a personable French auditor who travels to this still-disputed territory in order to assess the suitability of the airport for reopening, Martirosyan shines a light on a little-known community desperate to shake off the shackles of oppression and assert its independence.

 Should The Wind Drop is fuelled by optimism